 - Fill the form and sign it.
 Attach the required documents and send it to the mentioned address.
 The required documents are:

-- Copy of valid passport (pages with your name, address, date of birth, date and place of issue, expiry date, photograph, address, signature)
+- Copy of valid passport (pages with your name, address, date of birth, date and place of issue, expiry date, photograph, address, and signature)

 - Proof of NRI status (by way of valid Employment/Residence Visa copy or Work/Residence Permit)